-The Master of Divinity is designed for students who desire advanced study in the Bible and religion.
-These would include: preachers, associate ministers, educational directors, Bible school teachers, counselors, and those who wish to eventually teach in Christian education.
-The Master of Divinity is generally a prerequisite to entrance into a D.Min. or Ph.D. program in theology.
+The mission of the Master of Divinity program is to provide the tools necessary for ministry and advanced scholarship in biblical studies.
+It combines rigorous academic research and writing with training in practical skills for a life of service to the church.
 The student who earns the Master of Divinity degree will complete eighty-one (81) hours of coursework, plus a six (6) hour internship for a total of eighty-seven (87) hours.
-For more information, call (731) 989-6622.